rikgale/LocalAircraft/README.md

 Download ``LocalAircraft.txt`` Place file in configuration folder of VRS and wait until the nightly refresh of the standing data.
 Don't expect this to work striaght away.

+- Windows
-- Windows - find the configuration folder.
-Go to ``Help | About`` and click the link to the configuration folder.
+  - Go to ``Help | About`` and click the link to the configuration folder.
+Place ``LocalAircraft.txt`` in this folder.
+  - Or put ``%LOCALAPPDATA%\VirtualRadar`` in the address bar of Windows Explorer.
+This should take you direct to the required folder.
 Place ``LocalAircraft.txt`` in this folder.

 - Linux - varies dependant on where/how VRS was installed, but look for ``~.local/share/VirtualRadar`` or run a search for StandingData.sqb and place ``LocalAircraft.txt`` in the same location as this database.